Nuances of lighting for ageing eyes

 Whilst the increase level of light is necessary for ageing eyes you should take care not to create glare which comes from a naked bulb.
 Looking directly at a naked bulb can be damaging for the eyes.
 This can also be the same problem if there are any shiny surfaces in the room as glare can reflect onto these types of surfaces.
 You can prevent this problem by introducing lighting with diffusers and lamps shades.
 For instance, choose a drum shade ceiling like that is fitted with a diffuser.

 Keeping the level of light consistent through all rooms

 Ageing eyes struggle to adapt to intense changes in light.
 Such as moving from one room that has brilliant white light to a room that has been dimmed with a subtle glow.
 We recommend you try and keep the level of light consistent through all rooms of the house to allow for an easier change in visibility.
 For the older generation, the change in lighting in a room can cause trips and falls as the eye will take longer to adapt.

 Use Lighting Cues

-One of the main problems we experience with ageing eyes is that we become more susceptible to trips and falls.
+One of the main nuances we experience with ageing eyes is that we become more susceptible to trips and falls.
 This is a common problem that comes with the natural process of ageing.
 But insufficient lighting can be a contributing factor to this problem, especially at night time.
 Studies show that using LED strip lighting and low level Linear LED lighting used as a guiding light between rooms in the dark was more beneficial than a standard night light.
 LED lighting creates a stronger spatial cue when used through strip lighting particularly around a door frame.
 LED lighting is also beneficial from a cost perspective, this type of lighting offers a higher energy output without any extra electrical cost.